alexjriley/dj-depo/README.md

 ### Login

-If you are not logged in automatically, navigate to the login page and enter the details you used to signup.
+If you are not logged in automatically, navigate to the login page and enter the details you used to sign up.

 <p align="start">
   <img width="400" alt="App Login page" src="https://github.com/user-attachments/assets/0fa6d10c-0c31-4150-baf9-72ef5884fe4c"/>